ioanniskousis/TicTacToe-JS/README.md

 ## System Requierments
   - JavaScript Enabled
-  - You need to Disbale Cross-Origin-Restrictions from your browser, if you want to open the index.html from your file system without using a server.
+  - You need to Disable Cross-Origin-Restrictions from your browser, if you want to open the index.html from your file system without using a server.

 <hr/>